zypin-selenium/zypin/docs/coding-style.md

 ### Hoist Rule
 **Functions must be placed at the bottom of the file, execution code at the top.**
+Use `// Implement` comment to separate execution code from function definitions.

 ✅ Good:
 ```javascript